 As you may already know, Open edX was successfully integrated with Office 365 last summer.
-This eventually meant that by publishing Cypress version of Open edX, its developers enabled a single sign-on point to multiple Open edX instances.
-Authorisation with Facebook, Google and Office 365 (using Azure AD OAuth) became possible, further improving the ease of use and convenience.
+This eventually meant that by publishing the Cypress version of Open edX, its developers enabled a single sign-on point to multiple Open edX instances.
+Authorization with Facebook, Google, and Office 365 (using Azure AD OAuth) became possible, further improving the ease of use and convenience.

 Standard Microsoft Auth Procedures

-As you may know, Microsoft offers 2 ways of authorisation to their products:
+As you may know, Microsoft offers two ways of authorization to their products:

 - Business entities can log in via Azure AD